How to know if your phone is being tracked and block it on iPhone and Android

 The advancements in technology have eased people's lives in numerous ways.
 However, they have also brought countless challenges that threaten to invade privacy and even endanger lives.
 With these tips on how to know if your phone is being tracked, you are better positioned to prevent these malicious incidents or respond better if you fall victim.

-Legit.ng recently published an article on why your flashlight is not working on my iPhone or Android and how to fix it.
+Legit.ng recently published an article on why your flashlight is not working on your iPhone or Android and how to fix it.
 Flashlights are used for numerous reasons in everyday life.
 Several factors, such as software and hardware irregularities, frustrate them by causing them to malfunction.

 One of the most useful tools in a mobile device is a torch.
 It is used in emergencies, when using a camera, to recover lost items, or during nighttime adventures.
 It can be devastating when you find your flashlight is not functioning.
-Read the guide to find out what could be the cause and how to fix it.
+Read the guide to find out what the cause could be and how to fix it.

 Source: Legit.ng